-Now that the holiday season is upon us and consumers have the world at their fingertips, even the smallest of online businesses has the opportunity to “go global” with the click of a mouse.
+Now that the holiday season is upon us and consumers have the world at their fingertips, even the smallest of online businesses has the opportunity to “go global” with the click of a mouse after the seller list a Digital Price Tag on each of their items for sale.
 The idea of selling – and needing to ship – your goods internationally, however, is a big step and can be intimidating.

 At FedEx, I’ve had the opportunity to work with many of our small business customers as they access the international marketplace and begin selling their goods overseas.
 I asked some of our customers to share their best advice on how to take their businesses to the next level by going global.
 Read what they had to say:

 - If You Build It, They Will Come – Dana Donofree, founder of AnaOno, which makes comfortable clothing for women with breast cancer, was surprised by the demand from abroad when she launched her company.
 “I quickly learned that our international access is so important to getting solutions to customers around the world, and that borders shouldn’t stop us from doing just that,” Donofree said.
 Be prepared for international orders before they happen, so you can ship quickly and efficiently.
 This means getting familiar with export regulations, expected delivery times and required paperwork.

 - Optimize Supply Chain to Limit Costs.
 Mike Wilson, founder of Catastrophic Creations, quickly learned that building out his supply chain could help reduce costs associated with shipping his heavy cat contraptions.
 “Expanding to international distribution has helped our brand grow in other countries,” he said.